uport-project/specs/messages/verification.md

 ### Use atomic claims

-In most cases we recommend having a single claim per verification.
+In most cases we recommend having a single claim per Verified Claim.
 This allows your users to share only the specific claims they want.

 ```json
 {"name":"Carol Crypteau"}